 Grant Farmer has served as conductor and chorus master for a variety of collegiate and semi-professional choral ensembles across the country, repeatedly recognized for their brilliant sound and inspiring performances.
 Currently the Director of Choral Activities at The College of Idaho, Grant conducts multiple choral ensembles and teaches courses in conducting, music education, and choral pedagogy.
+His passion lies in the high-level performance of choral ensembles as well as the preparation of the next generation of music educators.

 Grant has performed under the baton of several major conductors such as Simon Rattle, Yannick Nézet-Séguin, Jane Glover, Alan Gilbert, Charles Dutoit, and Franz Welser-Möst.
 He studied conducting with Joe Miller, Amanda Quist, Betsy Burleigh, Dominick DiOrio, and Walter Huff.
 Grant is a doctoral candidate at the Jacobs School of Music at Indiana University and holds a master’s degree in choral conducting from the Westminster Choir College.